-Today we'll look at Macquarie Telecom Group Limited (ASX:MAQ) and reflect on its potential as an investment.
+Today we'll evaluate Macquarie Telecom Group Limited (ASX:MAQ) to determine whether it could have potential as an investment idea.
 To be precise, we'll consider its Return On Capital Employed (ROCE), as that will inform our view of the quality of the business.

 So, How Do We Calculate ROCE?

 The formula for calculating the return on capital employed is:

 Return on Capital Employed = Earnings Before Interest and Tax (EBIT) ÷ (Total Assets - Current Liabilities)

 0.11 = AU$23m ÷ (AU$246m - AU$40m) (Based on the trailing twelve months to December 2019.)

 So, Macquarie Telecom Group has an ROCE of 11%.